erinrwhite/managing-humans/README.md

 Rinse and repeat regularly, more frequently than yearly evaluation cycles.
 This helps you figure out how to support someone's growth and how that can align with future projects.

-This may be the several years of hiring only part-time employees talking, but I let people know really early on that, though I'd like them to stay as long as they want, I know they won't be here forever.
-The usual spiel is, if you feel the need to leave, let me know.
-I want us to do what we can to keep you, including trying to match outside offers, but if you just want to move on I will not take it personally.
+This may be the several years of hiring only part-time employees talking, but I let people know really early on that, though I'd like you to stay as long as you want, I know you probably won't be here forever.
+I want us to do what we can to keep you, including trying to match outside offers or flex the job responsibilities to match your goals, but if you just want to move on I will not take it personally.
 Do good work I'll happily give you a good reference.

 #### defining "work"

 [slide: billable hours] One thing that's different about library work is that our coding jobs are not about billable hours (unless all y'all are billing your hours in secret?).
-Here are some things I define as "work": going out for coffee with your boss, travel to/from another library branch, talking with coworkers in a hallway about a project, attending another department's presentation, reading articles about libraries or technology, experimenting with a new javascript framework, brainstorming ways to solve a design problem while staring off into space.
+Here are some things I define as "work" that are not coding: going out for coffee with your boss, travel to/from another library branch, talking with coworkers in a hallway about a project, attending another department's presentation, reading articles about libraries or technology, experimenting with a new javascript framework, brainstorming ways to solve a design problem while staring off into space.

 In libraryland, if what we're doing contributes to the mission of the organization we work for, we are working.
 That space gives us room to breathe and grow.
 For people coming from the private sector, this is either a breath of fresh air or a seriously difficult transition.

 #### core vs. satellite projects

 [slide: types of projects] A lot of us have several projects we're working on at the same time.
 And in libraryland, some of those projects can be boring or tedious.
-I've tried to balance out potentially boring projects with cool stuff.
+I've tried to balance out the not-so-exciting projects with cool stuff.
 On our shared project board we've broken out these projects into "core" and "satellite" projects - thanks to Ben Crowder and Grant Zabriskie at BYU for these terms.

 Core projects are mission-critical projects that affect the core services we provide online: either updating the underlying code base for all our web applications or prepping for an upgrade to our 3rd-party discovery system.